 Protecting Water Quality

 WNC is blessed with many watersheds that give life to the most biologically diverse region in any temperate zone in the world.
 However our streams are threatened by increasing degradation as a result of erosion, sedimentation and stormwater runoff caused by increased development.
-ECO’s Water Quality Committee works to protect water quality by testing and monitoring over thirty streams in six watersheds through chemical testing (VWIN), biomonitoring, bacterial testing, Adopt-A-Stream watershed stewardship, annual Big Sweep stream cleanup and newly formed Stream Watch Action Teams (SWAT).
+ECO’s Water Quality Committee works to protect water quality by testing and monitoring over thirty in six watersheds through chemical testing (VWIN), biomonitoring, bacterial testing, Adopt-A-Stream watershed stewardship, annual Big Sweep stream cleanup and Stream Watch Action Teams (SWAT).

 The ECO Recycling Committee promotes city, county and regional recycling including curb-side pick-up, and advocacy towards improved recycling programs.
 The committee educates the public and policymakers about best practices by speaking at Commission meetings, publicly advocating for more proactive recycling, holding public forums, and organizing eco-tours to locations that better inform citizens and policymakers on steps that can be taken to become better stewards.

 Advancing Green Infrastructure/Environmental Public Policy